-The agreements give these partners exclusive rights to market and sell MOB015 in each respective market, while Moberg Pharma assumes production and supply responsibility.
-Within the framework of the agreements Moberg Pharma can receive milestone payments of up to a total USD 120 million upon successful development and commercialization, in addition to royalties and compensation for delivered products.
+The agreements give these partners exclusive rights to market and sell MOB-015 in each respective market, while Moberg Pharma assumes production and supply responsibility.
+Within the framework of the agreements Moberg Pharma can receive milestone payments of up to a total of USD 70 million upon successful development and commercialization, in addition to royalties and compensation for delivered products.

-Previously, Moberg Pharma has successfully commercialized products in the U.S. and therefore has retained the rights to MOB015 for the U.S. market.
+Previously, Moberg Pharma has successfully commercialized products in the U.S. and therefore has retained the rights to MOB-015 for the U.S. market.
 The aim is to repeat the journey taken with Kerasal Nail[®], where Moberg Pharma combined direct sales in the U.S. with strategic collaborations in other major territories.
-The most important markets for MOB015 are expected to be the U.S., EU, Japan, Canada and China, all with patent protection until 2032.
+The most important markets for MOB-015 are expected to be the U.S., EU, Japan, Canada and China, all with patent protection.
+In addition to granted patents, the company also has ongoing patent applications which, if approved, could provide significantly longer patent protection.